Power outages are one of the last things we want to happen. It can happen abruptly, turning a perfectly good day into a nightmare.

 A useful feature is that it also tests itself automatically every week to see if it works fine just in case of power outages.
 Standby generators are great for emergencies and places that need power running continuously.

 The selling point of portable generators is that they are portable.
 This makes it great to take in and out of places and can be easily packed onto the back of a truck or a van.
 It also runs on gasoline or fuel so it is cheap to fund.

-The big difference that portable generators have is that they have sockets were home appliances can be plugged into.
-In terms of appliances that can be powered it can run almost just as well as a standby generator, the difference?
+The big difference that portable generators have is that they have sockets where home appliances can be plugged.
+In terms of appliances that can be powered, it can run almost just as well as a standby generator, the difference?
 Portability.